cuthbertLab/music21/music21/doc/moduleBase.rst

 Inherits from: object

 An object, stored within a Music21Object, that manages site/offset pairs.
 Site is an object that contains an object; site may be a parent.
 Sites are always stored as weak refs.
-An object may store 'self' as a site -- this becomes the default offset for any newly added sites that don't have any sites
+An object may store None as a site -- this becomes the default offset for any newly added sites that do not have any sites

 Methods
 ~~~~~~~